What is third-party auto insurance?

 To help clarify the acronyms and abbreviations in the table, we’ve defined them below.

 Make sure you meet at least the minimum requirements for auto insurance in your state to avoid penalties.

 Does the type of car you drive affect your third-party auto insurance rates?

 If you have a cheaper car, then having third-party only insurance may actually make financial sense.
 As a rule, look up the value of your car using an online service (it’s advised that you do this across at least two sites so that you have a range of options).

-If the annual premium for comprehensive and collision insurance comes to more than 10% of the total value of the vehicle (if you were to sell it tomorrow) then you should only get third-party insurance.
+If the annual rate for comprehensive and collision insurance comes to more than 10 percent of the total value of the vehicle (if you were to sell it tomorrow) then you should only get third-party insurance.
 It’s simply not worth the added cost if you are not likely to require a major claim.

-If you have full coverage (i.e. comprehensive and collision) and your car is totaled or stolen, and you can’t use it again, your insurance company will pay out the full value of the car, which can allow you to pay off any loans, or buy a new car.
+You may wonder what to do if your car is stolen or totaled.
+If you have full coverage (i.e. comprehensive and collision) and your car is totaled or stolen, car insurance companies will pay out the full value of the car, which can allow you to pay off any loans, or buy a new car.

 However, if your car has little financial value, the need for a full refund may not be worth the additional monthly payments.
 Think about what you would do if you lost your car suddenly – depending on how desperate your situation would be, you should consider whether you need the full insurance package.

-The amount your premium will decrease by will, after a few years of doing this, normally be enough to buy a second-hand car that will keep you on the road if your car is totaled.
-If you’re an above average driver (i.e. have had no claims in the past five years, you should consider this to be a viable option).
+The amount your rate will decrease by will, after a few years of doing this, normally be enough to buy a second-hand car that will keep you on the road if your car is totaled.
+If you’re an above-average driver (i.e. have had no claims in the past five years), you should consider this to be a viable option.